sanbox-irl/scene-graph/README.md

     let nodes = Vec::from_iter(sg.iter().map(|(_parent, node)| *node));

-    // note the iteration order -- because we `iter` depth first, we'll get the youngest child last. assert_eq!(nodes, ["first child", "second child", "first grand-child", "second grand-child", "weird third way younger child"]);
+    // note the iteration order -- because we `iter` depth first, we'll get the youngest child last. assert_eq!(
+        nodes,
+        [
+            "first child",
+            "second child",
+            "first grand-child",
+            "second grand-child",
+            "weird third way younger child"
+        ]
+    );
 }
 ```

-SceneGraph's `iter` function returns a tuple of Parent value and current value.
-This is because SceneGraph is designed, primarily, for trees of Transforms, and its `iter` is the best way to iterate over those transforms to resolve a scene graph.
-However, SceneGraph does not have any requirements on the `T` it contains (ie, `T` does not have to be `Copy`), so other kinds of graphs can be made in it.
+SceneGraph's `iter` function returns a tuple of the parent's value and the current node's value in a *depth first* traversal.
+SceneGraph is designed, primarily, for trees of Transforms, and its `iter` is the best way to iterate over those transforms to resolve a scene graph of local transforms into world space transforms.

 ## Detaching Nodes